 Esp = CO₂e emissions for a specified facility or unit for the report year (MT of CO₂e).

-EG = Net generation from a specified facility or unit for the report year shall be based on data reported to the Energy Information Administration (EIA).
+EG = Net generation from a specified facility or unit for the report year based on data reported to the Energy Information Administration (EIA).

-To register a specified unit(s) source of power pursuant to section 95111(g)(1), the reporting entity must provide to ARB unit level GHG emissions consistent with the data source requirements of this section and net generation data as reported to the EIA, along with contracts for delivery of power from the specified unit(s) to the reporting entity, and proof of direct delivery of the power by the reporting entity as an import to California.
+To register a specified unit(s) source of power pursuant to section 95111(g)(1), the reporting entity must provide to CARB contracts for delivery of power from the specified unit(s) to the reporting entity, and proof of direct delivery of the power by the reporting entity as an import to California.

 (A) For specified facilities or units whose operators are subject to this article or whose owners or operators voluntarily report under this article, Esp shall be equal to the sum of CO₂e emissions reported pursuant to section 95112.

 (B) For specified facilities or units whose operators are not subject to reporting under this article or whose owners or operators do not voluntarily report under this article, but are subject to the U.S. EPA GHG Mandatory Reporting Regulation, Esp shall be based on GHG emissions reported to U.S. EPA pursuant to 40 CFR Part 98.
-For GHG emissions reported to U.S. EPA pursuant to 40 CFR Part 98, if it is not possible to isolate the emissions that are directly related to electricity production, ARB may calculate Esp based on EIA data.
-Emissions from combustion of biomass-derived fuels will be based on EIA data until such time the emissions are reported to U.S. EPA.
+For GHG emissions reported to U.S. EPA pursuant to 40 CFR Part 98, if it is not possible to isolate the emissions that are directly related to electricity production, or if U.S. EPA data is otherwise unavailable, CARB will calculate Esp based on EIA data.
+In absence of both U.S. EPA and EIA data, CARB will calculate Esp based on the most recent historical U.S. EPA and EIA data that is available.

-(C) For specified facilities or units whose operators are not subject to reporting under this article or whose owners or operators do not voluntarily report under this article, nor are subject to the U.S. EPA GHG Mandatory Reporting Regulation, Esp is calculated using heat of combustion data reported to the Energy Information Administration (EIA) as shown below.
+(C) For specified generation facilities or units not subject to the U.S. EPA GHG Mandatory Reporting Regulation, Esp is calculated using heat of combustion data reported to the Energy Information Administration (EIA) as shown below.

 Esp = 0.001 x Σ(Q x EF)